tropiano/tropianhs/_posts/2024-09-19-august-report.md

 ## Real life

-My baby girl was born 1 week ago, and I feel more focused and energized than ever.
+My **baby girl was born 1 week ago**, and I feel more focused and energized than ever.
 I think the time pressure and responsibility make me sharper.
 When I look back, it's been like this all my life.
 I do my best work and take the best life decision when I need to make money for me and my family.

-I hope it will work this time too.
+I **hope** it will work this time too.

 [xtopics-launch]: https://www.producthunt.com/products/x-topics
 [launch-video]: https://youtu.be/8qzyp_T2hmw